 The Welcome Experience for Essential Workers

-RDA-NI Executive Director, Nathan Axelsson with Local Connectors Katrina George and Emma Grant at the Co-Design Workshop
+RDA-NI Executive Director, Nathan Axelsson with Local Connectors Katrina George and Emma Grant at the Armidale Co-Design Workshop

-We are excited to be partnering with the NSW Department of Primary Industries and Regional Development to bring The Welcome Experience to the local government areas (LGAs) of Armidale, Uralla and Tamworth.
 The Welcome Experience is an initiative that was piloted in eight areas in New South Wales and due to the overwhelming success, has now been expanded to boost outcomes in regional areas across NSW.

-Through the program, a range of essential workers and NSW Government employees that are moving or have recently moved will be welcomed and provided with free assistance to settle and enjoy the benefits of regional living.
-The support is tailored to the individual and includes assistance with ‘life stuff’ such as enroling children into school and connecting with community groups.
+Through the program, a range of essential workers and NSW Government employees who are moving or have recently moved will be welcomed and provided with free assistance to settle and enjoy the benefits of regional living.
+The support is tailored to the individual and includes assistance with ‘life stuff’ such as enrolling children into school and connecting with community groups.
 Government and non-government employees in specified occupations are eligible for the program, including general practitioners, aged care nurses, childcare workers, allied health professionals, teachers, health workers and emergency services workers.

 Katrina George and Emma Grant have joined our team to provide the program for the Armidale and Uralla Shire LGAs and Tamworth Regional LGA respectively.
 Katrina and Emma not only have a wealth of knowledge about their communities, but also the lived experience of moving to our region with their families.
 The program has already had a positive response, with over forty people already being supported in Armidale, Uralla and Tamworth in the first month of the project.